aiida-vasp/aiida-vasp/doc/source/calcs/index.rst

    # input_structure is InAs
    potcar_mapping = {'In': 'In_d', 'As': 'As'}
-   potcars = PawData.load_paw(family='PBE', structure=input_structure, mapping=potcar_mapping)
+   potcars = PotcarData.load_paw(family='PBE', structure=input_structure, mapping=potcar_mapping)

-If for example potpaw_PBE was uploaded with the family name "PBE".
+If for example ``potpaw_PBE/`` was uploaded with the family name "PBE".

-One potcar input node must be given to the calculations for each element in the system.
+One POTCAR input node must be given to the calculations for each element in the system.
 The calculations take responsibility for ordering the elements consistently between POSCAR and POTCAR.

 .. _vasp-input-chargedens:

 charge_density
 ==============
-:py:class:`ChargedensityData <aiida.orm.data.vasp.chargedensity.ChargedensityData>` containing a CHGCAR file from a previous (selfconsistent) run.
+:py:class:`ChargedensityData <aiida.orm.data.vasp.chargedensity.ChargedensityData>` containing a CHGCAR file from a previous (self-consistent) run.
 This input is optional.

 .. _vasp-input-wavefunctions:

 wavefunctions
 ==============
-:py:class:`ChargedensityData <aiida.orm.data.vasp.wavefun.WavefunData>` containing a WAVECAR file from a previous (selfconsistent) run.
+:py:class:`ChargedensityData <aiida.orm.data.vasp.wavefun.WavefunData>` containing a WAVECAR file from a previous (self-consistent) run.
 This input is optional.

 .. _vasp-input-wannier_parameters: